sugawy/swy-propdel/README.md

 # swy-propdel
- Delete props on vehicle collision
+ Delete props on vehicle collision for racing servers.